illinois-ceesd/mirgecom/doc/discretization.rst

 What happens when $\partial E \cap \partial\Omega \neq \emptyset$?

-In DG, numerical fluxes are not only responsible for handling the flow of information between adjacent cells, but they also enforce information at the boundaries.
+In DG, numerical fluxes are not only responsible for handling the flow of information between adjacent cells, but they also enforce information flow at the boundaries.

 We denote the *boundary fluxes* as $\mathbf{h}^*_e(\mathbf{Q}_{bc})$,
 $\mathbf{h}^*_v(\mathbf{Q}_{bc}$, $\mathbf{\Sigma}_{bc})$, and